iffy/humancrypto/README.md

 'something'
 ```

-Verify a certificate with a CA certificate:
+XXX Verify a certificate with a CA certificate:

 ```
 >>> ca_cert.did_sign(presented_cert)